 In most EOS® companies, a SOC is presented at least once per quarter.
 The audience is everyone in the company, from senior leaders and mid-level managers to frontline employees.
 It should be brief enough to keep folks interested, but substantial enough to convey key messages – no longer than 45 minutes.

-How to Deliver the SOC
+How to Deliver the State of the Company

 Here are some of the ways we’ve seen companies deliver the message: